winber2/mello/README.md

 `npm run build`

-This will put the built js bundles in the `client/public/` folder.
+This will put the build js bundles in the `client/public/` folder.
 You can run the go server using:

 `go run server.go`